Efficient Automatic Scheduling of Imaging and Vision Pipelines for the GPU: Introduction

-There is an increasing demand for high-performance array programs for imaging and machine learning code.
-These programs manipulate arrays with many stages of deeply nested loops.
-Writing high-performance array programs on GPUs typically involves non-trivial trade-offs between parallelism, memory locality, and recomputation.
-Some optimization choices include splitting and reordering loops in various configurations and assigning them to GPU blocks and threads, fusing different stages into a single GPU kernel, and caching intermediate results in shared memory for better locality.
-Manually implementing these options is highly time-consuming, as they often involve making global changes to the program structure, and it is difficult to predict ahead of time whether a change will be beneficial to performance.
+There is an increasing demand for high-performance imaging and vision algorithms, but implementing these programs on GPUs involves making optimization choices from a large space of options (e.g., splitting and reordering loops and assigning them to GPU blocks and threads, fusing different stages into single GPU kernels, and caching intermediate results in shared memory).
+Imaging and vision programs require particular attention to long-range fusion and trading redundant recomputation for reduced bandwidth and greater locality~\cite{halide2013}.
+Manually exploring these options is time-consuming, and it is difficult to predict ahead of time whether a change will help or hurt performance.

-Our goal is to automatically optimize programs that extend into the tens or hundreds of stages of computation.
-We build on Halide, a domain-specific compiler that decouples the algorithm -- \emph{what} we compute -- from the the schedule -- \emph{how} we compute it.
-This separation makes it easier to explore different schedules for a given algorithm but finding high-performance schedules remains a challenge.
-The space of possible schedules for these programs is extremely large so we cannot feasibly compile and benchmark all of them.
-We need a solution that can explore a large search space efficiently and evaluate the performance of potential options without needing to compile and benchmark programs excessively.
+Our goal is to automatically optimize these programs.
+We build on Halide, a domain-specific compiler that decouples the algorithm -- \emph{what} to compute -- from the the schedule -- \emph{how} to compute it.
+This separation makes it easier to explore different schedules for a given algorithm, but finding high-performance schedules remains a challenge.
+The space of possible schedules for a given program is combinatorially large, so it is not feasible to compile and benchmark all of them.
+Instead, we seek a solution that can explore a large search space efficiently, and can evaluate the performance of potential options without needing to compile and benchmark every choice.

-Previous approaches to automatically optimizing array programs have achieved impressive results for programs in their scope, but face a scalability problem when applied directly to programs with a larger scheduling space.
-Adams et al.'s Halide autoscheduler~\cite{Adams2019} focuses on CPU schedules and its algorithm does not scale to evaluate all the nested parallel tiling options for GPUs.
-Sioutas et al.'s Halide GPU scheduler~\cite{Sioutas2020} only uses block level tiling and does not consider optimizations such as register blocking.
-Polyhedral compilers also focus on a limited set of scheduling options.
-Other tensor optimization work (e.g., AutoTVM~\cite{Chen:2018:Learning}, Tensor Comprehension~\cite{Vasilache:2018:TCF}, FlexTensor~\cite{Zheng:2020:FAS}, and TASO~\cite{Jia:2019:TOD}) focuses on neural networks with high arithmetic intensity and dense connections, where computation can be easily broken up into individual components (such as a convolution layer).
-This allows them to explore a large scheduling space on a single operator.